hkdickyko/hkdickyko.github.io/_posts/2021-1-2-Hydraulic Calculations Sprinkler.md

 ## Calculation method

-1. Check number of sprinklers are necessary to calculate.
+1. Check number of sprinklers are necessary to calculate in hydraulically most unfavourable location.
    - Sprinkers in the Area of operation

 2. Find the flow rate of the most remote sprinkler